AfterShip/Aftership-SDK-GoLang/README.md

 Contact: <support@aftership.com>

-You will need to create an account at [Aftership](https://aftership.com) and obtain an API key first to access Aftership APIs using aftership-go SDK.
+You will need to create an account at [Aftership](https://aftership.com) and obtain an API key first to access Aftership APIs using aftership-go SDK..

 ### Installation
 If you already have go installed locally then do,